ďAfter 35 years, St. Annís Warehouse is at home...

 - A large, versatile theater space, with capacity for 300Ė700 people, to accommodate St. Annís core theater and music programming, large-scale festivals, and special community milestone events.

 - A multi-use Community Room, dedicated to local artists, educational, and community groups, especially suited to intimate, smaller scale programs and events.

-- An open-air Triangle Garden forged within the existing brick walls for Park visitors and pre-performance audiences, which will be open to the public during Brooklyn Bridge Park hours., designed by Brooklyn Bridge Park landscape designer Michael Van Valkenburgh Associates, the Garden will serve as both an entrance to the theater and a place for Park visitors to experience the original walls up close, to enjoy shade from a newly planted grove of birch trees in the summer and shelter from the wind in winter.
+- An open-air Triangle Garden forged within the existing brick walls for Park visitors and pre-performance audiences, which will be open to the public during Brooklyn Bridge Park hours.
+Designed by Brooklyn Bridge Park landscape designer Michael Van Valkenburgh Associates, the Garden will serve as both an entrance to the theater and a place for visitors to enjoy shade from a newly planted grove of birch trees in the summer and shelter from the wind in winter.

 The original brick walls will be topped with a clerestory ribbon of clear glass bricks, forming a bridge between the red brick walls and the roof above the theater.

 None of this would be possible without the vast support, dedication and guidance from the St. Annís Board of Directors, led by President Joseph S. Steinberg; friends and donors; community leaders; and our City, State, and Federal officials.
 To date, we have raised over $25 million!
 Weíre almost there.
 For information about how you can make an impact, please contact Executive Director Andrew D. Hamingson at Andy@stannswarehouse.org or call 718 834 8794 ext 25.